koswald/VBScript/ReadMe.md

 Clone or download the repo and run [Setup.vbs].
 This will register the [Windows Script Component files], and compile and register the [VBScript extensions].

+## Uninstall

+To unregister the project .dll files and .wsc files, and remove the VBScripting event log source,

+- run Uninstall.vbs, or
+- run Setup.vbs with the /u switch, or
+- from a powershell or cmd.exe console type

+    ``` cmd.exe
+    start ms-settings:appsfeatures
+    ```

+    then select VBScripting Utility Classes and Extensions and click Uninstall.

+## Issues

+After a Windows 10 version update, rerunning [Setup.vbs] is usually required in order to reregister project classes.
+A restart may be required before rerunning [Setup.vbs].

 ## References